Hipomenes/hipomenes.github.io/_includes/CV/bios/_bio.md

-I'm David Horacio Colmenares, doctoral candidate at the LAIC departament at Columbia University, and this is my home page.
-It's matter: musings, lists, notes and informal piece of writing.
+I'm David Horacio Colmenares, doctoral candidate at Columbia University, and this is my home page.